 Many people monitor their blood pressure at home.
 They often do this to manage or treat a certain health condition.
-If you monitor your blood pressure at home, keep a record, or log, of the measurements.
+If you monitor your blood pressure at home, keep a record or log of the measurements.
 The record shows your doctor how your blood pressure changes throughout the day.
 If you take medicines to control your blood pressure, it will help document if they are working.
-Measuring your blood pressure at home is a good way to take part in managing your health.
+Measuring your blood pressure at home is a good way to actively manage your health.

 Path to improved well being

 What equipment do I need to measure my blood pressure at home?

 To measure your blood pressure at home, you can use either an aneroid (manual) monitor or digital monitor.
 Choose the type of monitor that best meets your needs.
 Look at the following features when you select a monitor.

 - Size: The right cuff size is very important.
 The cuff size you need is based on the size of your arm.
 You can ask the doctor, nurse, or pharmacist to help you.
 Blood pressure readings can be wrong if your cuff is the wrong size.